shamimulhaque1992/product-description-page/README.md

 ### License

-This `README.md` provides a detailed guide to setting up the project with the necessary steps included for installation, environment setup, and more.
+This `README.md` provides a detailed guide to setting up the project with the necessary steps included for installation and more.